Independent agencies of the United States federal government: Structure of regulatory agencies

 Independent agencies can be distinguished from the federal executive departments and other executive agencies by their structural and functional characteristics.
 Their officers can be protected from removal by the president, they can be controlled by a board that cannot be appointed all at once, and the board can be required to be bipartisan.

 Presidential attempts to remove independent agency officials have generated most of the important Supreme Court legal opinions in this area.
 In 1935, the Supreme Court in the case of Humphrey's Executor v.
 United States decided that although the president had the power to remove officials from agencies that were "an arm or an eye of the executive", it upheld statutory limitations on the president's power to remove officers of administrative bodies that performed quasi-legislative or quasi-judicial functions, such as the Federal Trade Commission.
 Presidents normally do have the authority to remove regular executive agency heads at will, but they must meet the statutory requirements for removal of commissioners of independent agencies, such as demonstrating incapacity, neglect of duty, malfeasance, or other good cause.
+This precedent was weakened in 2025 when the Supreme Court issued an unsigned emergency stay in the case of Wilcox v.
+Trump, reversing a temporary injunction issued by a district court (which was reversed by a three-judge panel but then affirmed by the full DC Circuit Court).
+This allowed the removal of Gwynne Wilcox, head of the independent National Labor Relations Board, during the court case contesting the process and cause of her firing.